A lot happens in Vancouver on the Labour Day Long Weekend in September most years including free concerts, festivals

 In Chilliwack in the Fraser Valley

 The Chilliwack Sunflower Festival features acres and acres of both sunflowers and dahlias on a farm in Chilliwack.
-It’s usually open from early August until the middle of September (but exact dates will depend on the weather and summer growing conditions and, in 2020, the status of COVID-19).
+It’s usually open from early August until the middle of September (but exact dates depend on the weather, summer growing conditions and, in 2020, the status of COVID-19).

 In addition to fields of flowers to admire and stroll around, the event offers tractors to climb on, kid-friendly activities and amazing photo opportunities.